Amplify-Insurance/monorepo/README.md

 npm run dev
 ```

-Environment variables such as the RPC endpoint and contract addresses are
-configured in `.env` (see `.env.example`).
-Address resolution happens inside
+Environment variables such as the RPC endpoint are configured in `.env` (see
-`frontend/app/config/deployments.js` in the following order:
+`.env.example`).
+Contract addresses are loaded solely from

-1. `deployments/deployedAddresses.json` – the file written by the Hardhat deploy scripts
+`deployments/deployedAddresses.json` written by the Hardhat deploy scripts.
-   in the `deployments` directory.
-It now stores an array of deployments and is loaded
-   first when present.
-2. `NEXT_PUBLIC_DEPLOYMENTS` – optional environment variable containing a JSON
-   array of deployments which overrides the config file.
-3. Individual address variables such as `NEXT_PUBLIC_RISK_MANAGER_ADDRESS` –
-   used when neither of the above sources are present.
+`frontend/app/config/deployments.js` reads this file and exposes the addresses to
+the frontend.
+Environment variables are no longer used for contract addresses.

 The ABIs for each contract live under `frontend/abi`, so only the addresses need
 to be provided.
-At a minimum set `NEXT_PUBLIC_POOL_MANAGER_ADDRESS` and
-`NEXT_PUBLIC_RISK_MANAGER_ADDRESS` so the frontend knows where the core
-contracts live when no JSON file is present.
-Several API routes under `app/api`
+Several API routes under `app/api` demonstrate reading data from
-demonstrate reading data from the contracts.
+the contracts.
+Examples include:
 Examples
 include: